cephalopodMD/twitter-analytics/README.md

 In ubuntu, install via the following

-sudo apt-get install mysql-client sudo apt-get install mysql-server pip install PyMySQL pip install twython
+  sudo apt-get install mysql-client

+  sudo apt-get install mysql-server

+  pip install PyMySQL

+  pip install twython

 twython requires a twitter developer account

-credit to Ryan Robitalle for the original code this was based on originally in sql server and with an older twitter API http://ryrobes.com/python/harvesting-twitter-search-results-for-analysis-using-python-sql-server/
+credit to Ryan Robitalle for the original code this was based on originally in sql server and with an older twitter API at http://ryrobes.com/python/harvesting-twitter-search-results-for-analysis-using-python-sql-server/